Big Tech isn't that clever

 When most people think of the Facebook app accessing the microphone, they probably have an image like this in their heads:

-Already, this simplified architecture shows a weakness.
-It’s possible to turn the tables and eavesdrop on the Facebook app when it tries to communicate with Meta servers, as many have done already2.
+Even if this were true, there are weaknesses.
+We can eavesdrop on the Facebook app when it tries to communicate with Meta servers, as researchers have done already2.

 But let’s look at the other side.
 Can the Facebook app actually access the microphone like that and conceal that it’s doing so?